LinkedIn Growth

 1. Proof of Work & Case Studies

 If you want to build credibility fast, show earned results.
-Because proof of work posts combine data, storytelling, and tangible outcomes to demonstrate expertise, they don’t feel like a sales pitch.
+Because proof-of-work posts combine data, storytelling, and tangible outcomes to demonstrate expertise, they don’t feel like a sales pitch.

 You could experiment with these LinkedIn post ideas-